ckhsponge/iairportsdb/README.md

-This project contains an Objective C core data model and accompanying classes for airports worldwide.
+This project contains a Cocoa Core Data model and accompanying Objective C classes for airports worldwide.
 Runway and frequency information is also included.

 To get started quickly:

 * Create an XCode project
 * In the projects directory run: